Consensys/sidechains-samples/crosschain/atomic-swap-ether/README.md

 the expected Sender contract.
 This authentication information is fetched out of the Subordinate Transaction.
 The crosschain transaction will not be committed if the Subordinate Transaction information is invalid.

+# Modifying the Sampe Code
+## Solidity Code
+To update the Solidity code:
+* Change the contracts in ./contracts
+* Have sidechains-web3j (https://github.com/drinkcoffee/sidechains-web3j) at the same directory
+level as this repo.
+* Build the sidechains-web3j using `./gradlew installDist`
+* Extract the crosschain code generator executable using `cd sidechains-web3j/besucodegen/build/distributions`.
+Then extract the tar file containing the executable `tar xvf NAME_OF_TAR.tar`
+* From this directory, regenerate the Solidity wrapper code using `sh generatewrappers.sh`
+* Copy the generated Java files from `build/tech/pegasys/samples/crosschain/atomicswapether/soliditywrappers` to `src/main/java/tech/pegasys/samples/crosschain/atomicswapether/soliditywrappers` using `sh copygeneratedwrappers.sh`.
+* Rebuild the sample code.